Bellevue East High School

 Bellevue East High School is a four-year public secondary school in Bellevue, a suburb south of Omaha, Nebraska.
-It opened in 1962 as Bellevue High School and was renamed Bellevue East in 1977, following the opening of Bellevue West.
+The current facility opened in 1962 as Bellevue High School and was renamed Bellevue East in 1977, following the opening of Bellevue West.
 It is part of the Bellevue Public School System, with approximately 1,450 students in grades 9 through 12.

 Athletics

-Bellevue East's marching band won the 2021 NSBA state marching contest.
+Bellevue East's marching band won the Class A championship in the 2021 NSBA state marching contest.

 Performing arts

-BEHS has three competitive show choirs.
-They include the mixed-gender groups "Take II" and "East in Harmony" as well as the all-female "Sensations".